xcap2000/data-tools/Readme.md

 Implement a way to do standard deviation.

 Get some user info and send to me like username, e-mail, machine name.

+Create own format to "export to sql" but instead creating sql create a small file with description of fields and types and allow import into different databases.